 Pamplona Spain is most frequently identified as that place where crazy people run through the streets just ahead of a herd of angry bulls.
-It’s called The Running of the Bulls, a part of the San Fermin Festival in July.
+It’s called The Running of the Bulls, a part of a religious event called the San Fermin Festival in July.
 It only lasts eight days, but that’s all most people know of Pamplona.

 But savvy travelers as well as people who love food recognize that Pamplona and the Navarra region of northern Spain is a cultural wealth of great food.